 Fill out the application to the UW Graduate School and pay the application fee.
 Applications must be completed online.

 Create an applicant profile or log in to an existing applicant profile

 Create a new application

 Select your application type (Graduate, Graduate Non-Matriculated, Visiting Graduate)

-Select "Engineering and Mathematics - Bothell (MS in EE)" from the drop-down list of graduate programs
+Select "Engineering and Mathematics - Bothell (Master of Science in Electrical Engineering)" from the drop-down list of graduate programs

 Complete application as directed

 2. Official Transcripts

 All official transcripts from prior academic work (including community and technical college, colleges and universities) should be uploaded to the Graduate School website as part of the application (obtain a PDF file of the transcript from the university, or scan the transcript into a pdf and upload to the application website.
 Scanned images must be of official transcripts issued by the university.
 Handwritten or retyped will not be accepted.
 Applicants may be requested to provide official paper copies at the time of application).
 Applicants should make every effort to upload official transcripts electronically via the graduate school application.
 Paper transcripts will slow down the review process.

 Applicants with degrees from outside the United States must upload detailed attested mark sheets or degree statements showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.

 Official transcripts are not required if an applicant’s degree was earned at the University of Washington.
 Instead, applicants with degrees earned from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.

 University of Washington